mpl-extensions/mpl-interactions/docs/examples/image-segmentation.rst

 Image Segmentation
 ==================

 Hopefully you won't often be faced with the task of manually segmenting images.
-However, for the times when you must it's nice to not need to leave the comfort of python for some other program.
+However, for the times when you must, it's nice to not need to leave the comfort of python for some other program.
 Thus we arrive at the :class:`~mpl_interactions.image_segmenter` class.

-(Credit where it's due: This tool was developed as part of a final project in Pavlos Protopapas' class `AC295 <https://harvard-iacs.github.io/2020-AC295/>`_, you can read more about it in the project's final write up on `towards data science <https://towardsdatascience.com/how-we-built-an-easy-to-use-image-segmentation-tool-with-transfer-learning-546efb6ae98>`_)
+(Credit where it's due: This tool was developed as part of a final project in Pavlos Protopapas' class `AC295 <https://harvard-iacs.github.io/2020-AC295/>`_ and you can read more about it in the project's final write up on `towards data science <https://towardsdatascience.com/how-we-built-an-easy-to-use-image-segmentation-tool-with-transfer-learning-546efb6ae98>`_.)

 .. code-block:: python